Activation Steering vs. Finetuning: How Different Are They Really?

 Throughout this article, we will be looking at a number of different places to steer, along with different ways that we can steer.
 Even if some of these choices don’t make sense at the moment, don’t worry!
 A lot of this will be explained much more throughout this article.
 Use this section as a reference for any unclear notation/names as you read.

-\[y(h)=W_d m(h), \quad m(h) = \sigma(a_g) \odot a_u, \quad a_g = W_g h, \quad a_u = W_u h\]
+\[y(h)=W_d m(h), \quad m(h) = \sigma(a_g) \odot a_u, \quad a_g = W_g h, \quad a_u = W_u h.\]

-For mathematical notation, the hidden state will be represented as a vector $h$ and steering will be represented as $\delta h$.
-So, steering works by replacing $h$ with $h + \delta h$.
-Note that $\delta h$, the steering vector, can depend on the input.
-Sometimes this is written explicitly, but other times it is omitted.
+For mathematical notation, the hidden state will be represented as a vector $h$ and steering will be represented as $\Delta h$.
+So, steering works by replacing $h$ with $h + \Delta h$.

-Linear/ReFT: Linear steering involves some matrix $A$ and bias vector $b$, where the steering vector is a linear function of the hidden state.
-However, the matrix $A$ is usually replaced by a low-rank matrix (usually written as $W_1W_2^\top$ or $AB^\top$).
+• Linear/ReFT: Linear steering involves some matrix $A$ and bias vector $b$, where the steering vector is a linear function of the hidden state.
+However, the matrix $A$ is usually replaced by a low-rank matrix (usually written as $W_uW_d^\top$ or $AB^\top$).
 The rank of this matrix is written as $r$ when necessary:

-Freely parametrized/Oracle: In this case, the steering vector has no explicit parameterization.
+• Freely parametrized/Oracle: In this case, the steering vector has no explicit parameterization.
 It can depend on the hidden state $h$ in any way.
 The oracle specifically will be given by the difference between the hidden states of the base and fine-tuned model

-\[\delta h_{\mathrm{oracle}} = h_{\mathrm{FT}} - h_{\mathrm{base}}\]
+\[\Delta h_{\mathrm{oracle}} = h_{\mathrm{FT}} - h_{\mathrm{base}}.\]

 With notation in place, we are now ready to begin our analysis!